AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Why entity mapping matters for AI search rankings: AI platforms don’t just index keywords.
 They map relationships between entities.
 When ChatGPT sees “SaaS procurement,” it needs to know which brands belong in that category.
 Without explicit entity connections, your brand doesn’t exist in the knowledge graph.

-We established Vertice’s entity relationships by consistently pairing the brand name with category terms.
-We paired it with competitor names.
-We paired it with authoritative sources.
+I established Vertice’s entity relationships by consistently pairing the brand name with category terms.
+I paired it with competitor names.
+I paired it with authoritative sources.
 This repetition signals to AI models that Vertice belongs in procurement software conversations.

 Week 3-5: Structured Content Production at Velocity